Ansible modules and plugins

 adcm_add_host_to_cluster

 This module is designed to enable adding the existing hosts to a cluster in the ADCM database.
-The module should be run only in the cluster or service context.
+The module should be run only in the cluster, service, or component context.
 The cluster identifier is taken from the context.

 Options